robz/reasonml.github.io/docs/overview.md

 ## Unit

-Units are typically used for side-effects.
-They represent something that never has any meaningful value (this is distinct from options which may have a value).
+The special "unit" value (written `()`) represents something that never has any meaningful value (this is distinct from options which may have a value).
+Functions usually indicate that they perform a side effect by returning a unit value (which is evident in the function type).

 Feature                         | Example
 --------------------------------|----------